9snehal/express-demo/README.md

 Open [http://localhost:4000](http://localhost:4000) to view it in the browser.

-You can perform all CRUD operations by using postman

 ### To check all the CRUD opertaions:

 #### You can perform all the CRUD operations on postman by using follwing URL: